Campo Formio station

-Campo Formio ([kɑ̃po fɔʁmjo]) is a station of the Paris Métro, serving line 5 located in the 13th arrondissement of Paris.
+Campo Formio ([kɑ̃po fɔʁmjo]) is a station on Line 5 of the Paris Métro, located in the 13th arrondissement of Paris, under the Boulevard de l'Hôpital.

 History

 The station opened on 6 June 1906.
-The name refers to Rue de Campo Formio, named for the Treaty of Campo Formio in 1797 between France and Austria.
-France obtained Belgium, part of the left bank of the Rhine, the Ionian Islands, and the recognition of the Cisalpine Republic.
-German bombing in World War I damaged this station in 1918.
+The name refers to neighbouring Rue de Campo-Formio, named for the Treaty of Campo Formio signed in 1797 between France and Austria.
+France obtained Belgium, part of the left bank of the Rhine, the Ionian Islands, as well as the recognition of the Cisalpine Republic.
+German bombing in World War I damaged the station in 1918.

-During the summer of 2007, the station was the provisional terminus of Line 5 following the closure of the platforms at the Place d'Italie station and the construction of the boucle d'Italie.
+During the summer of 2007, the station was the provisional terminus of Line 5 following the closure of the platforms at the Place d'Italie station and the construction of the Boucle d'Italie.

-In 2018, 1,369,978 travelers entered this station which places it at 285th position of the metro stations for its attendance.
+In 2018, 1,369,978 travellers entered the station which placed it at 285th position of Métro stations for its attendance.

 Location

-The station is located under the Boulevard de l'Hôpital on the corner of Rue de Campo-Formio.
+The station is located under the Boulevard de l'Hôpital on the corner of the Rue de Campo-Formio.